PureStorage-OpenConnect/purestorage-puppet/README.md

 ## Disclaimer

-This provider is written as best effort and provides no warranty expressed or implied.
+This Puppet module is written as a best effort and provides no warranty expressed or implied.
 Please contact the author(s) via [Pure Storage Support Team](https://www.purestorage.com/support.html) if you have questions about this module before running or modifying.

 ## Overview

-The Pure Storage provider allows you to provision volumes on a Pure Storage array from either a puppet client or a puppet device proxy host.
+The Pure Storage Puppet module allows you to provision volumes on a Pure Storage FlashArray from either a puppet client or a puppet device proxy host.
 The provider has been developed against CentOS 7.2 using Puppet-4.8.1.
-At this stage testing is completely manual.
+At this stage, testing is completely manual.

 ## Description